Last updated on December 31st, 2018 at 12:03 pm

-When imagining beaches in South America, most people would probably think about Brazil.
-However, discovering beautiful Colombia beaches is one of the best-kept secrets of South America’s treasures.
+Colombia beaches are what you imagine when you picture beaches in South America.
+Discovering beautiful Colombia beaches is one of the best-kept secrets of South America’s treasures.
 These Caribbean Colombia beaches and islands are lesser known and just as beautiful as others in the Caribbean, such as Jamaica and the Bahamas.

 Imagine crystal clear waters, white sand and tropical weather in Colombia, and the first place that comes to mind is San Andres Island.
 Located in the Caribbean, and just a two-hour flight away from mainland Colombia, this island paradise offers a spectacular scenario for relaxation.
 San Andres boasts perfect weather throughout the year, and its lush vegetation makes this place one of the “must see” Colombia beaches.
 The local culture reflects its different historical influences – from the Spanish colonial era to reggae due to its proximity to Jamaica.